Female Hormones Can Make a Bloody Mess of Your Mental Health

 Mood swings, depression, tiredness, fatigue, irritability, anxiety, reduced cognitive ability, aggression, anger, sleep disorders and food cravings.
 One of the fun things about having a womb is that the aforementioned are simply considered par for the course.
 That's your lot.
 Sorry gals, but if you've got the temerity to be biological, then you're also going to have to suffer the psychological.

-No, women are not biologically inferior because hormones affect our mental health.
+No. Women are not biologically inferior because hormones affect our mental health.
 But Jesus Christ, it would be nice to have that mental health taken seriously once in a while.

-Speaking of death, when another friend went to her GP, telling him that her PMS made her feel like a psychopath, all he did was "calmly look at me with half-closed Garfield eyes and say, 'Most of the murders committed by women are when they've had PMS'."
+Talking of death, when another friend went to her GP, telling him that her PMS made her feel like a psychopath, all he did was "calmly look at me with half-closed Garfield eyes and say, 'Most of the murders committed by women are when they've had PMS'."
 He then discharged her.
 That, as far as he was concerned, was that.

 The first question, of course, is: How.
 How do female hormones affect our mental health?